-Founded by architect, urban designer, and educator Paola Aguirre Serrano, the Chicago-based collaborative research and design practice Borderless Studio takes a holistic approach to complex city systems, emphasizing civic engagement and interdisciplinary collaboration as fundamental elements of equitable community design processes.
-Conceived as a combination design studio and workshop, Borderless often finds itself at the center of collaborative, community-based projects, addressing issues of social equity, shared resources, and neighborhood development.
+Borderless Studio is a Chicago-based collaborative research and design practice co-led by Paola Aguirre Serrano and Dennis Milam that takes a holistic approach to complex city systems, emphasizing civic engagement and interdisciplinary collaboration as fundamental elements of equitable community design processes.
+Conceived as a combination design studio and community workshop, Borderless often finds itself at the center of collaborative, community-based projects, addressing issues of social justice, racial equity, shared resources, and neighborhood development.
 It invests heavily in research and education, drawing expertise from the arenas of architecture, landscape design, community activism, and public service to shape processes and plans that are inclusive of diverse stakeholders and publics.

 Aguirre Serrano is an urban designer and educator, and her leadership is widely acknowledged in multidisciplinary urban design, contributing regularly to published writings on the subject, organizing workshops, and teaching at institutions such as the School of the Art Institute of Chicago and Washington University.
 Milam is an architect with wide professional experience including working closely with private clients, developers, government agencies, non-profit organizations, and architecture and engineering offices in the United States, Austria, Middle East and Asia on projects of various scales.

 Borderless Studio, an urban design studio and workshop, has spent the last four years organizing Creative Grounds: an initiative to bring visibility to the nearly fifty closed public schools concentrated in the West and South sides of Chicago.
 Creative Grounds leverages design in service of community self-determination by organizing community-based activations to enable advocacy and collaborative agency.
 These efforts create spaces to spark imagination about a future for social infrastructure in Chicago that foregrounds shared resources and equitable neighborhood development processes.